Securing your personal information

 Liability for losses resulting from unauthorised transactions will be governed by the ePayments Code.

-• Treat any unexpected emails, SMS or phone calls with caution.
-NAB is phasing out sending links in unexpected SMS messages.
+- Treat any unexpected emails, SMS or phone calls with caution.
+NAB will not send you a link in an unexpected SMS messages.
 If you do receive an SMS containing a phone number asking you to contact NAB, search nab.com.au to verify that the phone number is legitimate where possible.
 You should treat any unexpected SMS messages with a link as suspicious.
 We’ll never send you an email or SMS asking you to provide your personal or banking details via a link or attachment nor will we send you a link taking you directly to Internet Banking.
 If you do receive these kinds of messages claiming to be from ‘NAB’, don’t act on them.
 Instead, forward the message to phish@nab.com.au and then delete it.
 Alternatively, you can forward the suspicious SMS to 0476 220 003.

-• If you feel like a call might not be genuine, hang up, and call back on an official phone number to verify the call was legitimate (the general NAB number is listed on this brochure, on the back of your cards and online).
+- If you feel like a call might not be genuine, hang up, and call back on an official phone number to verify the call was legitimate (the general NAB number is listed on the attached brochure, on the back of your cards and at the bottom of this page).
 Never provide personal information or allow the caller to have remote access to your computer on unsolicited calls.

-• We’ll SMS you one-time passcodes for NAB Internet Banking transactions, password resets and your requests for Open Banking data sharing – so it’s important to keep your phone secure.
+- We’ll SMS you one-time passcodes for NAB Internet Banking transactions, password resets, to add your card to digital wallets and your requests for Open Banking data sharing - so it’s important to keep your phone secure.
 We might also send you a security code to verify you when you call us.
 This is the only code we will ask you to provide to us.
 Make sure you read the SMS in its entirety before sharing that code with us.
 Otherwise, do not provide the one-time passcode or security codes to anyone calling you even if they say they are from ‘NAB’.
+NAB will never ask you to enter your one-time passcode into a third-party website.

-• When enrolling your card into a digital wallet we’ll send you a verification code to complete your enrolment with the digital wallet provider.
-Never share this code with anyone else.
+- When enrolling your card into a digital wallet we will send you a verification code to complete your enrolment with the digital wallet provider.
+Never share this code with anyone else or enter it into a website.

-• Regularly check your account statements and transaction history.
+- Regularly check your account statements, Internet Banking, and transaction history.
 If you spot a transaction you don’t remember or recognise, let us know straight away.

-• Regularly check your Open Banking data sharing permissions in NAB Internet Banking/NAB app (consents for your banking data to be shared with an accredited third party).
+- Regularly check your Open Banking data sharing permissions (consents for your banking to be shared with an accredited third party) which can be done through NAB Internet Banking or the NAB app.
 If you spot content you don’t remember or recognise, call us straight away.
-For instructions on how to do this, please visit the open banking service page.
+For instructions on how to do this, please visit nab.com.au/openbanking.

-• Install up-to-date anti-virus software on your devices to detect and prevent online attacks.
-NAB offers customers 6-months free security software.
+- Install up-to-date anti-virus software on your devices to detect and prevent online attacks.

-• Keep up-to-date with online threats and advice on our security at NAB page, or Australian Cyber Security Centre, opens in new window.
+- Keep up-to-date with online threats and advice at nab.com.au/security, or Australian Cyber Security Centre at cyber.gov.au, opens in new window.

 Protect against money muling scams